sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 A new checkbox 'List all Objects' was added  to return to the previous behavior.
 The current object's channels will be bumped to the top of the list.

-Channels created by layeredShader stacks will no longer appear in the list
+Channels created by layeredShader stacks (with cryptic channel names) will no longer appear in the list

 #####LAYERS MENU

 ######Channel Layer / Channel Layer Mask / Channel Layer Mask (grouped)

-Channel Layer Selection has a new Interface, giving alphabetical channel sorting and allowing for multiSelection.
+Channel Layer Selection has a new Interface, with alphabetical channel sorting and channel filtering options

+Multi Selections of Channel Layer are now possible.
+For each selected channel in the interface one channel layer will be added.

 "Channel Layer" + "Channel Layer Mask" now works with layeredShaders